dawkrz13/MAX30100_for_STM32_HAL/README.md

 # MAX30100_for_STM32_HAL
-An STM32 HAL library written for the MAX30100 pulse oximeter and heart rate sensor.
+An STM32 HAL library for the MAX30100 pulse oximeter and heart rate sensor.

 **This library is ***NOT*** intended for clinical use.
 Proceed at your own risk**.